Oxpeckers: Africa’s Feathered Hitchhikers

 There are two species of oxpecker; the red billed, recognised by its vivid red bill and yellow eye ring, and the yellow billed with its yellow bill tipped with red.

-Adaptations and Relationships
+Oxpeckers Adaptations and Relationships

-Red-billed oxpeckers on giraffe
+Red-billed oxpecker on a giraffe

 Red-billed oxpecker on a South African giraffe.